March Field Air Museum: A Quick History

 In 1980 three important museum events occurred:

-2) The March Field Museum Foundation was established in May 1980.
+2) The non-profit March Field Museum Foundation was established in May.

-3) in November 1980, the display area for museum aircraft (featuring three aircraft) was opened to the public.
+3) in November, the outdoor aircraft park (featuring three aircraft) was opened to the public.

-After a rigorous process, March Field Air Museum received accreditation from the American Alliance of Museums AAM in 2011.
+The museum today operates as a public benefit, 501(c)3 nonprofit organization.
+It relies on donations, grant funding, and earned income to continue serving the public, and does not receive ongoing funding from any government entities.
+After a rigorous process, March Field Air Museum received accreditation from the American Alliance of Museums in 2011.
 The museum joined an elite group of only 3% of American museums that are accredited.
-Also in 2011, the museum opened a new 12,000 square foot "Hangar 2” for educational programs, the museum library and events.
+Also in 2011, the museum opened a new 12,000 square foot addition housing educational programs and the museum library, and creating room for private rental events.

 In 2016 and 2017, as the Centennial of March Field approached, the museum reinstalled the exhibits in its Main Gallery, opened a changing exhibit gallery space, and launched major improvements throughout its public areas.
 The 2018 Centennial has been a fantastic opportunity for the museum to showcase the incredible history of an Air Force icon.
 The oldest continuously operated military airfield on the West Coast, March Field (today's March Air Reserve Base) also is a birthplace of the modern Air Force that our nation relies upon today.
 Happy 100th Birthday, March Field!